pelectron/delegate/readme.md

    return 2*i;
    };
 ```
-With the @link pc::delegate<Ret(Args...)> delegate @endlink class, it is possible to execute them in a uniform manner.
+With the **delegate** class, it is possible to execute them in a uniform manner.
 ```cpp
 #include "delegate.hpp"
 #include <iostream>